wrth1337/RX/README.md

 - Loading of individual modules - outsourcing of rule sets to independent modules, differentiation between internal and custom modules

 ### Currently WIP
+- Add a namespace system to the module system to improve organization and prevent naming conflicts.

+### Planned features
 - Debug-Mode -> Detailed logging of the entire process from the interpreter
 - Syntax-Highlighting for the REPL
 - Various modules that natively extend the functions of RX